 “Halt” has the same meaning both German and English.

 If Joseph was told to “halt,” he would have understood the command.
 Why would someone make up this story about not understanding a word that has the same meaning?
 Was this an attempt to cover the actual facts of the death.

 Fort Hayes was not in existence in 1863.
 Camp Chase preceded Fort Hayes.
 The Columbus Barracks existed before Fort Hayes at the time of Joseph’s death.

 Why are their inconsistencies?

 Joseph did die at the time of the Civil War.
 He was an immigrant from German and it’s unclear whether he learned English in the few years he had settled in Ohio.
-He attended a German language Catholic church, so perhaps he didn’t understand English.
-These are the verifiable facts.
+He attended a German-language Catholic church, so perhaps he didn’t understand English.
+These are verifiable facts.